 Adverse impacts associated with filling Watana Reservoir could be mitigated by providing a temperature control structure.
 A low-level portal could be installed in the multiple level outlet structure proposed for project operation.
 The additional portal would allow withdrawal of warmer water from the upper layer of the reservoir during the second year of filling.
-With the addition of the fifth portal, summer temperatures under both filling and operation are expected to be near preproject levels (8 to 10° C).
+With the addition of the fifth portal, summer temperatures under both filling and operation are expected to be near preproject levels (8 to $10^{\circ}$ C).

-.
-Water Temperatures During Operation of Watana Reservoir
+Water Temperatures During Operation Def Watana Reservoir

-The impacts associated with alteration of the temperature regime during reservoir operation can be minimized by incorporating multiple level gates in the power intake.
-Multiple level intakes have been successful in preventing temperature regulation by the selection of discharge water from various depths (Nelson, Horak, and Olson 1978).
+The impacts associated with alteration of the temperaure regime during reservoir operation can be minimized y incorporating multiple level gates in the power ntake.
+Multiple level intakes have been successful in reventing temperature regulation by the selection of cischarge water from various depths (Nelson, Horak, and son 1978).

-The success of a multiple-level intake depends on the thermal structure of the reservoir, the existence of sufficient water at the desired temperature and location within the reservoir and intake ports located at the desired elevations.
+he success of a multiple-level intake depends on the hermal structure of the reservoir, the existence of sufficient water at the desired temperature and location within the reservoir and intake ports located at the desired elevations.
 In the summer months, preproject temperatures range from 8-12°C in the Talkeetna to Devil Canyon reach.
 Temperatures near this range may exist in the top 100 feet of the reservoir (Chapter 2).
 If this layer is present, it can be accessed by the multiple-level intake gates, and impacts could be essentially avoided during the summer.

-During the winter months, temperatures in the mainstem are near 0° C in the Talkeetna to Devil Canyon reach.
-Water temperatures near 2° C are likely to occur in Watana Reservoir to a depth of 100 feet.
-Water temperatures of 2° C released from Watana Dam are expected to cool to near 0° C by RM 148 just below Devil Canyon.
+During the winter months, temperatures in the mainstem are near $0^{\circ}$ C in the Talkeetna to Devil Canyon reach.
+Water temperatures near $2^{\circ}$ C are likely to occur in Watana Reservoir to a depth of 100 feet.
+Water temperatures of $2^{\circ}$ C released from Watana Dam are expected to cool to near $0^{\circ}$ C by RM 148 just below Devil Canyon.